zen-fs/core/readme.md

 - `Passthrough`: Use an existing `node:fs` interface with ZenFS
 - `SingleBuffer`: A backend contained within a single buffer.
 Can be used for synchronous multi-threaded operations using `SharedArrayBuffer`

 ZenFS supports a number of other backends.
 Many are provided as separate packages under `@zenfs`.
 More backends can be defined by separate libraries by extending the `FileSystem` class and providing a `Backend` object.

 You can find all of the packages available over on [NPM](https://www.npmjs.com/org/zenfs).

 As an added bonus, all ZenFS backends support synchronous operations.
-All of the backends included with the core are cross-platform.
+Additionally, all of the backends included with the core are cross-platform.

 For more information, see the [docs](https://zenfs.dev/core).